Heavy Equipment Financing: Guide to Getting Funded

 Alternative Lenders & Lending Marketplaces

 Lenders like Balboa Capital and lending marketplaces (like United Capital Source) are great options for many small businesses needing construction equipment.
 Because online lending marketplaces can shop the best rates around, regardless of geographic location, you can get various offers and find the best one for your needs.
-Most online lenders also have lower requirements for credit approval and can fund the loan quickly.
+Most online lenders also have lower credit approval requirements and can fund the loan quickly.

 What are the qualifications for a Heavy Equipment Loan?